 What is Guided Reading?

 Guided Reading is a time for teachers to work with a small group of students.
 These small groups are made up of students who need similar reading skills and strategies.
 During this time, the teacher supports students in each group by providing appropriate guidance before, during, and after reading the same book.
 The teacher plans lessons to target skills and strategies each group needs, takes notes on each student’s progress, and uses these notes to plan future instruction.
-One book I highly recommend if you’re new to guided reading is The Next Step Forward in Guided Reading by Jan Richardson.
-When you buy the book, you also have access to videos that show her modeling different parts of a lesson.

 What Do Other Students Do During Guided Reading?